 (Dual-listed with A B E 432).
 (Cross-listed with ENSCI).
 (3-0) Cr.
-3. $Prereq: A\ B\ E\ 431\ or\ C\ E\ 372$
+3. Prereq: A B E 431 or C E 372

-Characteristics and courses of non-point source (NPS) pollution in agricultural and urban watersheds, computer modeling and NPS pollution for terrestrial and aquatic systems, strategies to control and manage NPS pollution of water bodies, total maximum daily loads (TMDLs) and integrated watershed management.
-Graduate students are required to review research papers and develop/deliver lecture models on assigned topics.
+Characteristics and mechanisms of non-point source (NPS) pollution in agricultural and urban watersheds, modeling of NPS pollution for terrestrial and aquatic systems, statistical tools to assess environmental datasets, strategies to control and manage NPS pollution of water bodies, and integrated watershed management.
+Graduate students are required to develop/deliver lecture models on assigned topics and/or complete additional assignments.